Wishing you knew more about Aboriginal culture? Search no more.

 Constitution of the Commonwealth: sections 51, 127

-Influenced by colonial views of the 18th century the founding fathers of the Constitution incorporated sections which later ignited discussions which led to the 1967 Referendum.
+Influenced by colonial views of the 19th century, the founding fathers of the Constitution incorporated sections which later ignited discussions which led to the 1967 referendum.
 These were sections 51 and 127.

 Section 51 of the Constitution covers legislative powers of the parliament.
 It details for which areas the parliament can make laws, such as trade, taxes, communication, financial and so on, but also people, for example for marriage.
 As far as people are concerned the Constitution reads: